Managing the Hive Connector

 - If any connector parameters listed on the Edit Hive on Tez Connector page had the User Attribute checkbox selected, select the checkbox again.

 - Disable the old Hive on Tez connector with the package name

 zoomdata-edc-tez.
-See Managing Connectors.
+See Managing Connectors and Connector Servers.